are looking for, please contact us directly by email or phone.

 Serial dilutions were used to compare CFU/mL and cells/mL during our validation studies.
 We found that the CFU/mL and cells/mL units were similar for most organisms, with the molecular assay illustrating a longer and more accurate linear range.
 In many cases it was found that culture misrepresented the number of CFUs measured and at different times both understated and overstated the actual number of bacteria present.
 The threshold for clinical significance remains the same for both technologies and reporting units.

-Guidance detects organisms that are often missed by culture.
+Guidance UTI detects organisms that are often missed by culture.
 This does not suggest that these are rare organisms with relatively low bacterial loads.
-In fact, most uropathogens found via Guidance have a bacterial count of >100,000 cells/mL.
-Studies show that standard urine techniques fail to spot a high proportion (67%) of uropathogens that may be clinically relevant.1 Other independent studies have shown that molecular identification of organisms acquired through transurethral catheter (TUC) or subpubic aspirate (SPA) are highly similar.
+In fact, most uropathogens found via Guidance UTI have a bacterial count of >100,000 cells/mL.
+Studies show that standard urine techniques fail to spot a high proportion (67%) of uropathogens that may be clinically relevant.8 Other independent studies have shown that molecular identification of organisms acquired through transurethral catheter (TUC) or subpubic aspirate (SPA) are highly similar.
 Those acquired by voided urine were also similar, except the sample contained bacteria associated with vulvo-vaginal contamination.
-Of the microbes suspected to be vulvo-vaginal contaminates, only one of the detected species aligns with the Guidance profile.
-Guidance also quantitates organisms so that physicians can treat the organisms that are above a certain threshold for patients with symptoms of a UTI.15
+Of the microbes suspected to be vulvo-vaginal contaminants, only one of the detected species aligns with the Guidance UTI profile.
+Guidance UTI also quantitates organisms so that physicians can treat the organisms that are above a certain threshold for patients with symptoms of a UTI.9

 It is the physician’s prerogative to determine when and how to treat a patient based on clinical symptoms and the presence of bacteria, virus, or yeast in the urine.